John Michael Kohler Arts/Industry Residency

 Opens: April · Closes: June

 Headlands Center for the Arts occupies a stunning former military base in the Marin Headlands, just across the Golden Gate Bridge from San Francisco.
 The programme awards fully funded residencies to approximately 50 artists each year.
-Residents benefit from private studios, communal meals, and an extraordinary natural setting that fosters deep creative focus.
+Residents benefit from private studios, communal chef-prepared meals, and an extraordinary natural setting that fosters deep creative focus.

 Jan van Eyck Academie